pypy/pypy.org/posts/2025/06/how-fast-can-the-rpython-gc-allocate.md

     print(mem / (t2 - t1), 'GB/s')
 ```

-Then we need to add some RPython schaffolding:
+Then we need to add some RPython scaffolding:

 ```python
 def main(argv):